What is Lustre?

 - Greasy

-Moonstone is often described as having an opalescent lustre because of the way light reflects off the surface of the stone.
+Moonstone is often described as having an opalescent lustre because of how it reflects light.
 The correct term for this optical phenomenon is adularescence.

-Polishing a rock, mineral or gemstone will usually improve lustre whether it's transparent, translucent or opaque.
+Polishing a rock, mineral, or gemstone will usually improve its lustre, whether it's transparent, translucent, or opaque.

-The word "lustre" comes from the Latin word "lux" meaning "light".
-In addition to those already mentioned, other types include pearly, silky, resinous, earthy and adamantine.
+The word 'lustre' comes from the Latin word 'lux', meaning 'light'.
+In addition to those already mentioned, other types of lustre include pearly, silky, resinous, earthy, and adamantine.

 What is Brilliance?

-When light enters a gemstone it bounces off internal facets before being reflected back out.
-The more effectively it does does that the more impressive the optical effect.
+When light enters a gemstone, it bounces off internal facets before being reflected back out.
+The more effectively it does that, the more impressive the optical effect.

 Brilliance describes the brightness and radiance of a gemstone as a result of light being reflected off facets.
 Gemstones with exceptional brilliance have a captivating and dazzling appearance.